MMDA closes wheelchair ramp for improvements

 The ramp will be reopened to the public when the overall improvements are finished, which would take one to two months.

-The MMDA blamed “height and space limitations” of the Metro Rail Transit Line 3, which is connected to the Edsa Busway, which prevented the contractor from building a less steep wheelchair ramp.
+The MMDA blamed “height and space limitations” of Metro Rail Transit Line 3, which is connected to the Edsa Busway, which prevented the contractor from building a less steep wheelchair ramp.

 Hard decision

 “It’s a hard decision between putting that ramp or building none at all,” Artes said.
-“It was not a perfect design, especially for those using wheelchairs, but it will still help senior citizens, pregnant women and other persons with disability instead of taking the stairs.”
+“It was not a perfect design, especially for those using wheelchairs, but it will still help senior citizens, pregnant women, and other persons with disability instead of taking the stairs.”

 “But it’s good that we are criticized, so we can address the issue,” he added.